top of page

 Maddison Schmitt

+Maddison is perusing a Masters in the Individualized Program at Concordia.
 As a 2-Spirit euro-settler/Métis performance creator, maddi believes in the power storytelling holds to advocate for both non-human and human lives.
 They recognize oral histories as a vital technique for human development, social cohesion and understanding, seeing performance as a medium that mobilizes cultural sovereignties and imagines new possibilities for connections.
 By celebrating 2-Spirit stories and by ritualizing and lamenting the genocidal losses of what should have been our Indigenous and Queer elders, they see art as a method that serves to transfer generational knowledge within our communities.
 Their creative practice includes situating their subjects in place and space, looking within personal ancestral archives, creating actions and interventions that question hegemony, and using performance-creation methods anchored in deep listening and interdisciplinary artistic collaboration. maddi is currently touring as a puppeteer with Infinitheatre’s Louis Riel: A Comic Strip Stage Play, and works/lives/plays in Tiohtià:ke (Montreal) as an actor, musical theatre vocal coach, workshop facilitator and director.
-INDI MA graduate student at Concordia University; Consent Forward Artist Level 1 (IDC '23); BFA Specialization in Performance Creation (Concordia ‘23); BPA Interdisciplinary Collaborative Performance Production (Capilano U ‘14); Diploma Musical Theatre Performance (Capilano U ‘10).
+Their MA research is supported by the FRQSC.

 Jamie_Woollard_edited_edited_edited.jpg